Huaguiyuan/MoTe2PhaseChangeEnergy/README.md

 - `data`: All input files and scripts related to generating data needed for figures.
 - `figures`: Scripts used to generate figures in the paper.
-The scripts reference the data in the `data` directory directly (no data is provided in the `figures` folder.
+The scripts reference the data in the `data` directory (no data is provided in the `figures` folder).
-- `table`: Provides a python file for computing numbers that are found in the table of the paper.
+- `table`: Provides a python file for computing values that are found in Table 1 of the paper.